All Episodes

 And she went on a media training camp for left-wing influencers funded by the Open Society Foundation.

-So most of these protests, as is like patriotic millionaires that run these billboard vans around London, saying actually we should tax the rich even more, even though we've had 16,500 millionaires flee the country in the last year, taking millions in taxes with them to Dubai and America as well.
+So most of these protests, as is like patriotic millionaires that run these billboard vans around London saying, actually, we should tax the rich even more, even though we've had 16,500 millionaires flee the country in the last year, taking millions in taxes with them to Dubai and America as well.

-By the way, some polling done by the Telegraph, I think it was late last year, might have been early this year.
+By the way, some polling done by The Telegraph, I think it was late last year.

-So actually, among the people that you ask, especially the Zumas who are very plugged in, like you and I, to social media, they rather like Trump and Vance.
+So actually, among the people that you ask, especially the Zoomers who are very plugged in, like you.

 And if you poll the British public without saying that Trump's policies are associated with Trump, they overwhelmingly support all of his policies on energy immigration and kicking transactivists and sexually confused people out of women's sports locker rooms and toilets.